 Being strong is where it's at.

-I'm now approaching 40, follow a plant based diet, ripped, strong and healthy.
-I continue to spread the message of mind body and spirit in alignment through my online Project 12 Transformation Coaching Program, as an educator and selected clients on a one-to-one basis.
+Now enjoying life in my forties, I follow a plant based diet, ripped, strong and healthy.
+I continue to spread the message of mind body and spirit in alignment through my online training programs, as an educator, public speaker and selected clients on a one-to-one basis.